IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 ### Section 4

-No governance action, other than a "Motion of no-confidence," or "Update Constitutional Committee/threshold and/or term" may be implemented on-chain unless a requisite percentage of the members of the Constitutional Committee as specified by the Guardrails shall have first determined and affirmed through an
+No governance action, other than a "Motion of no confidence," or "Update Constitutional Committee/threshold and/or term" may be implemented on-chain unless a requisite percentage of the members of the Constitutional Committee as specified by the Guardrails shall have first determined and affirmed through an